How To Make Herb Infused Oil for Various Uses and Recipes

 Calendula

-Calendula, or pot marigold, is an easy-to-grow herb with tons of uses.
-Its skin-healing and antimicrobial properties make it perfect for creating a salve or infused oil for treating minor burns, cuts, and abrasions.
+Calendula, or pot marigold, is an easy-to-grow herb with many uses.
+Its skin-healing and antimicrobial properties make it perfect for creating a salve or infused oil to soothe minor burns, cuts, and abrasions.
 It can also reduce scarring.
 Calendula is wonderfully nourishing on dry skin and can even treat acne!

 Plantain

-Plantain is a natural anti-inflammatory plant, which makes it fabulous for treating skin irritations, minor cuts and abrasions, insect bites, and bruises.
-It can also be used to relieve minor burns and diaper rash.
+Plantain is a natural anti-inflammatory, which makes it fabulous for treating skin irritations, minor cuts and abrasions, insect bites, and bruises.
+It can also relieve minor burns and diaper rash.

 Rosemary

 In addition to tasting great, rosemary is a natural pain reliever.
-It can help improve circulation, which aids in everything from digestion to wound healing to relieving sore muscles.
-Rosemary can help treat symptoms of arthritis as well with its anti-inflammatory properties.
+It can help improve circulation, aiding everything from digestion to wound healing to relieving sore muscles.
+Rosemary’s anti-inflammatory properties can also help treat arthritis symptoms.

 St. John’s Wort

-An infused oil using St. John’s Wort can be useful in treating wounds.
+An infused oil using St. John’s Wort can help treat wounds.
 It has also been shown to help treat mild to moderate depression, trouble sleeping, nervousness, and other mood-related troubles.

 Ask a doctor before using St. John’s wort, as it can interfere with some medications.
-The infused oil is also quite phototoxic, which means it can increase your risk of sunburn.
+The infused oil is also quite phototoxic, which can increase your risk of sunburn.

 Solar Infused Oil for Skincare & Massage